ghoomfrog/silili/README.md

 # Silili

-Silili is a small work-in-progress language inspired by Toki Pona.
-It's designed to have an easier grammar but a bigger vocabulary.
+Silili is a small work-in-progress language, designed to have a minimalist grammar and an efficient vocabulary.

 ### ABCs